Walmart Workers Want A Racial Breakdown Of Who Gets Full-Time Hours

 Walmart's annual shareholder meeting is a circus-like extravaganza, with blockbuster music performances and celebrity guests.
-On Friday, 2017's meeting had Shania Twain as the headline act; earlier in the week m&ms parachuted from the arena's rafters and new products like light-up shoes and bacon pool floats took center stage.
+On Friday, 2017's meeting had Gwen Stefani as the headline act; earlier in the week m&ms parachuted from the arena's rafters and new products like light-up shoes and bacon pool floats took center stage.

 Janie Grice, a Walmart worker from Marion, South Carolina, headed to the meeting this year, hoping to encounter members of the Walton family and take her message directly to the top of the company.

-"I would want them to know I really enjoy working for them, but I would enjoy it more if they would honor everything they say they’re about," Grice told BuzzFeed News by phone Thursday from Alice Walton's personal art museum in Fayetteville, Arkansas, where she and other protesters planted a photo of an activist employee and her children among the paintings.
+"I would want them to know I really enjoy working for them, but I would enjoy it more if they would honor everything they say they’re about," Grice told BuzzFeed News by phone Thursday from Alice Walton's personal art museum in Bentonville, Arkansas, where she and other protesters planted a photo of an activist employee and her children among the paintings.

 Ahead of the shareholder meeting, Grice filed a resolution aimed at identifying racial bias in managers' decisions about which workers are offered part-time or full-time hours.
 Grice, who is African-American and the mother of a seventeen-year-old son, has consistently asked for more hours, she said — but with no results.
 The resolution called on the retailer to disclose the racial composition of its respective hourly workforces.

-While the retailer discloses some demographic information about its hourly workforce, it doesn't break down the data according to who works full- or part-time.
+While Walmart discloses some demographic information about its hourly workforce, it doesn't break down the data according to who works full- or part-time.
 Labor advocates and workers say that women, especially Hispanic and black women like Grice, are disproportionately concentrated in the less secure, lower-paying part-time work, and they want Walmart to open its books to find out.

 Walmart opposed the proposal, spokesperson Randy Hargrove told BuzzFeed News Friday, and it did not pass a vote at the meeting.